Cytnx-dev/Cytnx/docs/source/guide/contraction/network.rst

     UniTensor Res = N.Launch(true)

 Here if the argument **optimal = True**, the contraction order is always auto-optimized.
-If **optimal = False**, the specified ORDER in network file will be used, if there is even no specified order, tensors are contracted one by one in sequence.
+If **optimal = False**, the specified ORDER in the .net file will be used.
+If ORDER is not specified, the order of the tensor definitions in the .net file is used.

 ..
 Note::
-    The auto-optimized contraction order obtained by calling **.Launch(optimal = True)** will save in the Network object, so if there is no need to re-optimize the order (i.e. Bond dimensions of the input tensors remain the same.), next time when we call **.Launch()** again, we should set **optimal = False** to avoid the overhead of recalculating the optimal order.
+    The auto-optimized contraction order obtained by calling **.Launch(optimal = True)** will save in the Network object with the optimized order.
+If there is no need to re-optimize the order (i.e. the order of the bond dimensions of the input tensors remain the same.), we can put new tensors and call **.Launch()** again with **optimal = False**.
+In this case, the optimized order is reused, which avoids the overhead of recalculating the optimal order.

 Network from string
 --------------------------
 Alternatively, we can implement the contraction directly in the program with FromString():

-* In python:
+* In Python:

 .. code-block:: python
     :linenos:

     N = cytnx.Network()
-    N.FromString(["c1: 0, 2",\
-                "t1: 1, 3, 0",\
+    N.FromString(["c0: t0-c0, t3-c0",\
+                "c1: t1-c1, t0-c1",\
-                "c2: 4, 1",\
+                "c2: t2-c2, t1-c2",\
-                "t2: 9, 6, 4",\
-                "c3: 11, 9",\
+                "c3: t3-c3, t2-c3",\
-                "t3: 10, 8, 11",\
-                "c4: 7, 10",\
-                "t4: 2, 5, 7",\
-                "w: 3, 6, 8, 5",\
+                "t0: t0-c1, w-t0, t0-c0",\
+                "t1: t1-c2, w-t1, t1-c1",\
+                "t2: t2-c3, w-t2, t2-c2",\
+                "t3: t3-c0, w-t3, t3-c3",\
+                "w: w-t0, w-t1, w-t2, w-t3",\
                 "TOUT:",\
-                "ORDER: ((((((((c1,t1),c2),t4),w),t2),c4),t3),c3)"])
+                "ORDER: ((((((((c0,t0),c1),t3),w),t1),c3),t2),c2)"])

-This approach should be convenient when you don't want to maintain the .net file outside the program.
+This approach should be convenient when you do not want to maintain the .net file outside the program.

 PutUniTensor according to label ordering
 ------------------------------------------

-When we put a UniTensor into a Network, we can also specify its leg order according to a label ordering, this interface turns out to be convinient since users don't need to memorize or look up the index of s desired leg.
-To be more specific, consider a example, we grab two three leg tensors **A1** and **A2**, they both have one leg that spans the physical space and the other two legs describe the virtual space (such tensors are often appearing as the building block tensors of matrix product state), we create the tensors and set the corresponding lebels as following:
+When we put a UniTensor into a Network, we can also specify its leg order by the bond labels in a UniTensor.
+This way, the user does not need to know or look up the order of the indices of the bonds.
+As an example, we consider two UniTensors **A1** and **A2** with three bonds each.
+Both tensors have one leg corresponding to physical degrees of freedom and the other two legs are internal indices of the Tensor Network.
+Tensors of this kind are used in matrix product states, and the internal indices point to the left or right in diagrams, while the physical index is oriented vertically.
+We first create such tensors and set the corresponding labels:

-* In python:
+* In Python:

 .. code-block:: python
     :linenos:

-    A1 = cytnx.UniTensor(cytnx.ones([2,8,8]));
+    T0 = cytnx.UniTensor(cytnx.ones([2,8,8]));
-    A1.set_labels(["phy","v1","v2"])
+    T0.set_labels(["phy","left","right"])
-    A2 = cytnx.UniTensor(cytnx.ones([2,8,8]));
+    T1 = cytnx.UniTensor(cytnx.ones([2,8,8]));
-    A2.set_labels(["phy","v1","v2"])
+    T1.set_labels(["phy","left","right"])

-The legs of these tensors are arranged such that the first leg is the physical leg (with dimension 2 for spin-half case for example) and the other two legs are the virtual ones (with dimension 8).
+The legs of these tensors are arranged such that the first leg is the physical leg (with dimension 2, corresponding to a spin-half chain) and the other two legs are the internal bonds (with bond dimension 8).

-Now suppose somehow we want to contract these two tensors by its physical legs, we create the following Network:
+If we want to contract the physical legs of the two tensors, we can create the following Network:

-* In python:
+* In Python:

 .. code-block:: python
     :linenos:

     N = cytnx.Network()
-    N.FromString(["A1: 1,-1,2",\
-                "A2: 3,-1,4",\
-                "TOUT: 1,3;2,4"])
+    N.FromString(["A0: v0in, phy0, v0out",\
+                "A1: v1in, phy1, v1out",\
+                "TOUT: v0in, v1in, v0out, v1out"])

-Note that in this Network it is the second leg of the two tensors to be contracted, which will not be consistent since **A1** and **A2** are created such that their physical leg is the first one, while we can do the following:
+Note that this Network uses the convention that the second legs of the tensors are contracted.
+This is not consistent with the index ordering of **T0** and **T1**, which have the physical leg in the first position.
+However, if we specify the labels when we put the tensors, we do not have to worry about the index order:

-* In python:
+* In Python:

 .. code-block:: python
     :linenos:

-    N.PutUniTensor("A1",A1,["v1","phy","v2"])
-    N.PutUniTensor("A2",A2,["v1","phy","v2"])
+    N.PutUniTensor("A0",T0,["left","phy","right"])
+    N.PutUniTensor("A1",T1,["left","phy","right"])

-So when we do the PutUniTensor() we add the third arguement which is a labels ordering, what this function will do is nothing but permute the tensor legs according to this label ordering before putting them into the Network.
+We added the bond labels as a third argument in PutUniTensor().
+In this case, the indices will be permuted according to the label ordering of the Network.

+Note that the names of tensors and indices can differ from the names and labels of the UniTensors, which makes it possible to flexibly reuse the Network for different tensor in consecutive contractions.

 .. toctree::